go-outside-labs/story-protocol-takehome/literature_review/README.md

 PIR schemes are generally divided into **single-server schemes** and **multiple-server schemes** (which allows you to remove the trust from a subset of the servers).

-In a very simple single-server PIR protocol setup, a server holds an embedded database `D` represented by a `n x n` square matrix (whose elements are under a constant modulo), and a client wants to privately read the `ith` database item (`Di`, with `n` elements) without letting the server learn about `i`.
+In a simple single-server PIR protocol setup, a server holds an embedded database `D` represented by a `n x n` square matrix (whose elements are under a constant modulo), and a client wants to privately read the `ith` database item (`Di`, with `n` elements) without letting the server learn about `i`.

 <br>